matter-labs/zksync-era/docs/architecture.md

   - `/env`:`.env` files that contain environment variables for different configurations of zkSync Server / Prover.

 - `/keys`: Verification keys for `circuit` module.

-- `/sdk`: Implementation of client libraries for the zkSync network in different programming languages.
-  - `/zksync-rs`: Rust client library for zkSync.